-The British experience is that sex-selective abortion is possible de facto (practically) because of the barely regulated reliance on ‘good faith’ in medical decisions, and because of the vague ‘mental health’ provisions in the ‘social clause’, which require no evidence-basis whatsoever.
-It has been demonstrated that under these conditions, a worsened version of which the draft Bill would introduce into the Isle of Man if it were passed in its current form through Tynwald, sex-selective abortion is easily potentially accessible, either on a covert basis, or on a strictly de iure (legal) basis through the mental health provisions to which reference has already been made.
-Ironically, there are no medical Guidelines that are competent to prevent sex-selective abortion, by virtue of the nominal normative illegality of the practice in British law.
+British experience is that sex-selective abortion is possible de facto (practically) because of the barely regulated reliance on ‘good faith’ in medical decisions, and because of the vague ‘mental health’ provisions in the ‘social clause’, which require no evidence-basis whatsoever.
+It has been demonstrated that under these conditions, a worsened version of which the draft Bill would introduce into the Isle of Man if it were passed in its current form through the Tynwald, sex-selective abortion is easily potentially accessible, either on a covert basis, or on a strictly de iure (legal) basis through the mental health provisions to which reference has already been made.
+Ironically, there are no medical Guidelines that are competent to prevent sex-selective abortion, by virtue of the nominal normative illegality of the practice.

 Not only however, would passage of the draft Bill in its current form be retrograde, a step in the wrong direction for the Isle of Man, it would undermine efforts elsewhere in the British Isles to prevent sex-selective abortion.
 It is concerning that the laxity of abortion practice that the Bill threatens to affect would introduce the possibility of women from Great Britain illegally abusing the Manx abortion laws as a means of procuring sex-selective abortions that they may not, either now or in the future, be able to access in their own jurisdiction.

-- An explicit prohibition on sex-selective abortion.
+- Addition of an explicit statutory prohibition on sex-selective abortion.